Redrot/redrot.github.io/research.md

 ---

-I study the modular representation theory of finite groups.
-Here are some topics I am presently interested in or plan to study in the future:
+I primarily study the modular representation theory of finite groups.

 **Current focuses**
-- Local-to-global conjectures such as Broue's abelian defect group conjecture.
+- Local-to-global conjectures such as Broue's abelian defect group conjecture
-- Invertible objects such as endotrivial modules and complexes.
+- Invertible objects such as endotrivial modules and complexes
+- Intersections of modular representation theory and tensor-triangulated geometry
-- Biset functors and applications.
+- Biset functors and applications
+- Galois descent

 **Future interests**
-- Intersections of modular representation theory and tensor-triangulated geometry.
-- Categorification and diagrammatic categories.
+- Categorification and diagrammatic categories
-- Intersections of combinatorics and modular representation theory.
+- Intersections of combinatorics and modular representation theory
-- Counting conjectures such as Alperin's weight conjecture.
+- Counting conjectures such as Alperin's weight conjecture

 ---

 ## Publications and Preprints {#pub}

-- **Galois descent of endosplit $p$-permutation resolutions.**
+- **Galois descent of endosplit $p$-permutation resolutions**
 > In progress
 - [**Galois descent of splendid Rickard equivalences between blocks of $p$-nilpotent groups**](https://arxiv.org/abs/2405.16061)
 > Submitted May 2024